January 6th Committee: Simultaneous investigations by the Justice Department

-The select committee is sharing certain information with the DOJ but, as of November 2022, has not yet fulfilled the DOJ's request that it turn over all its interview transcripts.
+The House select committee shared some information with the DOJ, but it waited until it had finished its work in December 2022 before turning over everything.
 The DOJ had sent a letter on April 20, 2022, asking for transcripts of past and future interviews.
 Thompson, the committee chair, told reporters he did not intend to give the DOJ "full access to our product" especially when "we haven't completed our own work".
 Instead, the select committee negotiated for a partial information exchange.
 On June 15, the DOJ repeated its request.
 They gave an example of a problem they had encountered: The trial of the five Proud Boys indicted for seditious conspiracy had been rescheduled for the end of 2022 because the prosecutors and the defendants' counsel did not want to start the trial without the relevant interview transcripts.
 On July 12, 2022, the committee announced it was negotiating with the DOJ about the procedure for information-sharing and that the committee had "started producing information" related to the DOJ's request for transcripts.
-Representative Thompson told CNN that they would likely "establish a procedure to look at some of the material" later that month.

-On December 19, 2022, the House select committee publicly voted to recommend that the DOJ bring criminal charges against Trump (a long-anticipated move) as well as against John Eastman.
+On December 19, 2022, the House select committee publicly voted to recommend that the DOJ bring criminal charges against Trump (a long-anticipated move) as well as against Eastman.
 Some critics had argued against making criminal referrals, as such a recommendation by a congressional committee has no legal force and could appear to politically taint the DOJ's investigation.
 However, a committee spokesperson had said on December 6 that criminal referrals would be "a final part" of the committee's investigative work.
 Schiff acknowledged on December 11 that any referral would be "symbolic" but was nevertheless "important" — he had said in September that he hoped the committee would unanimously refer Trump to the DOJ — while Representative Raskin said on December 13, "Everybody has made his or her own bed in terms of their conduct or misconduct."

+On August 1, 2023, a grand jury indicted Trump on four counts.
+The prosecution continued until Trump won the 2024 presidential election.
+On November 25, 2024, special counsel Smith filed to drop the charges against Trump, and Judge Chutkan approved the request and dismissed the case.
+Smith resigned his role of special counsel in January 2025 before Trump's inauguration.